Update - May 2021

 B&M Care has now successfully completed the second phase of the group's Covid-19 vaccination rollout, with all 26 care homes having received a visit to administer the second dose of the vaccine.

-Re-visits will be coordinated to vaccinate individuals who were unable to receive the second dose of the vaccine when the initial visit within a home took place.
+Re-visits will be coordinated to vaccinate individuals who were unable to receive either the first or second dose of the vaccine when the initial rollout within a home took place.

 B&M Care's Covid-19 Vaccination Programme

 The global introduction of approved coronavirus vaccines has been welcomed by a burst of optimism: a pivotal moment that looks set to best protecting our future.

 In response to government guidelines, individuals living in a care home setting are a “top priority” for receiving the Covid-19 vaccination, in addition to those who administer their care.

 Since the end of December, B&M Care began to roll out vaccines across the group with residents being vaccinated in their respective care homes.
 Staff are being vaccinated in either the home that they work in, or alternatively, at a local community vaccination hub.

 Within two to three weeks of receiving the vaccine, individuals should have a significant degree of immunity to the virus.

 B&M Care has not documented any significant adverse side effects.